 Although UTSA generally does not process payments to vendors before they are due, payments may be processed earlier than the standard 30-day processing time when:

 - An early payment discount is available per terms of the purchase order, or as stated on the invoice;

 - A contract requires pre-payment before goods or services are received;

 - An earlier payment date is required for a sponsored project; or

 - The early payment is required to comply with accounting principles at fiscal year-end.

-Any other exceptions must show benefit to UTSA and be pre-approved in writing by the Director of DTS, Assistant Controller or Assistant Vice President, Financial Affairs/Controller (AVPFA/Controller).
+Any other exceptions must show benefit to UTSA and be pre-approved in writing by the Director of DTS, the Assistant Vice President – Business Services or the Associate Vice President for Financial Affairs/Controller (AVPFA/Controller).